As you plan for your retirement in New York, an annuity can be a great addition to your financial portfolio.

 Buying an Annuity in New York

-If an agent suggests that you purchase an annuity from another state or sign an application outside of New York, be careful — you would not be subject to the same protections and benefits.
+If an annuity broker suggests you buy an annuity from another state or sign an application outside of New York, be careful — as you will not be subject to the same protections and benefits.

 In New York, insurance companies offer four types of accumulation annuities.
-Each type differs in how the contracts credit investment income.
+Each type differs in how the contract credits investment income.

 - Excess Interest Annuity

-- An excess interest annuity has a fixed minimum interest rate over the life of the contract, typically ranging from 1 percent to 3 percent.
-Providers can allow discretionary excess interest, or adjusted rates, based on market earnings.
+- As the most common type of accumulation annuity, an excess interest annuity has a fixed minimum interest rate for the life of the contract, usually ranging from 1% to 3%.
+Providers can also allow discretionary excess interest, or adjusted rates, based on market earnings.

 - Modified Guaranteed Annuity (MGA)

-- An MGA has a guaranteed principal with a fixed interest rate throughout a specific timespan.
-The MGA buyer can choose a guarantee period offered by the insurance company, often ranging between three to 10 years.
+- A modified guaranteed annuity (MGA) has a guaranteed principal amount with a fixed interest rate for a specific time period.
+An MGA buyer can choose a guarantee period offered by the insurance company, often ranging between three to 10 years.

-- An EIA has a minimum interest rate floor, and it allows for potentially higher gains.
+- An equity-indexed annuity (EIA) has a minimum interest rate floor, and it allows for potentially higher gains.
 This annuity type can credit additional interest if there are gains in its associated market index, such as the S&P 500.

 - Variable Annuity

-- Unlike the first three types, variable annuities’ accumulation is based on the performance of underlying investments.
-While variable annuities may allow for higher returns, the annuity owner assumes the risk of market volatility.
+- Unlike the first three types, the accumulation of financial gains on a variable annuity depends on the performance of underlying investments.
+While variable annuities may generate higher returns, the annuity owner assumes the risk of market volatility.

 Annuity Providers in New York

-Annuity companies must be specifically licensed in the state to issue products in New York.
-The licensing body, the New York State Department of Financial Services, deems the providers as capable and trustworthy.
+Annuity companies must be licensed in New York to issue products in the state.
+By approving annuity sellers, the licensing body, the New York State Department of Financial Services, deems them capable.

-To confirm that your company is licensed in good standing in the state, you can use the New York State Department of Financial Services Company Search.
-You can also review the provider’s credit rating to help assess its financial strength and ability to pay claims.
+To confirm that your company is licensed in good standing in New York, use the New York State Department of Financial Services Company Search.
+You can also review the company’s credit rating to assess its financial strength and its ability to pay claims.

 Retirement Income Taxes in New York